 Regarding Graphics Files:

-There didn't used to be a great deal to be said about the files in this collection.
+There didn't used to be a great deal that needed to be said about the files in this collection.
 They were all just JPEGs with no special arcane additions, so just about any browser should have been able to display them without much trouble — admittedly, a few were rather large, and would take a while to load.

 Eventually a project came along which had to be posted in .pdf.
 So, yes, you will need the Acrobat Reader or Apple’s Preview for some of the things on this page, too.
 I'm sorry, but there just wasn’t a better format in which to package that particular project.
 More recently, a couple of projects have been uploaded as QuickTime .mov files.
 You will have to download these to play them, and you will need the QuickTime player, or any other video player which can handle .mov files.

 The new layout (built in a new application, using new versions of HTML and CSS codes) is a bit of an experiment.
 It may go through a few reorgs before I get to one that works.
 But, as with the earlier versions of the site, some pages have more than one image on them, and I may not ever be able to build a working gallery.
 But we’ll see.

 And once again, we have subcategories.
 These are:

-Some of the student work posed here was produced between the Autumn of 1999 and the spring of 2000, for Photography 46 and Photography 49, as offered at Los Angeles City College.
+The earliest of the student work posed here was produced between the Autumn of 1999 and the spring of 2000, for Photography 46 and Photography 49, as offered at Los Angeles City College.
 These were Photoshop classes.
-I haven’t checked to see whether these classes are still offered at City, but they may be.
+I haven’t checked to see whether these classes are still offered at City, but they probably are.